Dhanaa98/Job-Recruitment-Prediction/README.md

 # **Job Recruitment Prediction**

 ## Introduction
 This project involves analyzing recruitment data to build Classification predictive models for hiring decisions.
-The primary goal is to evaluate different machine learning algorithms and compare their performance based on various metrics.
+The primary goal is to evaluate different Machine Learning algorithms and compare their performance based on various metrics.
-In this project, Logistic regression, Random forest classifier, Decision tree classifier and Support vector machine models were implemented and their performance were compared.
+In this project, **Logistic regression**, **Random forest classifier**, **Decision tree classifier** and **Support vector machine** models were implemented and their performance were compared.
 This type of a predictive model can be crucial for an organization as it streamlines the recruitment process by identifying the most suitable candidates, reducing hiring costs, and improving overall hiring efficiency.

 ## Data Preprocessing